 We’ve all been in eager cookie-baking mode this month!
 Why, just yesterday we had Rebekah’s warm, soft pumpkin spice cookies, and Megan’s review of these scrumptious oatmeal raisin cookies from Flour.
 Now, my own favorite fall cookie: Simple molasses cookies, chewy and spicy, with a light swirl of crunchy lemon glaze.

 I have a thing for molasses cookies.
 Well, anything with the dark flavor of molasses, really, riding that ragged edge of bitterness.
 But I especially love molasses treats when they are paired with a bright, tangy note of lemon.
 They set each other off so well, and this time of year, when citrus is reentering its season and the dark spices of the holidays begin to scent our kitchens — well, this is just what I want to bake.

 I wish these photos could convey how soft and melting these cookies are.
 They aren’t the oily, sugary chewy cookies that often appear this time of year; I love those molasses crinkles too, but these are a little more wholesome-tasting.
 They also can be made very well with some whole wheat flour.
 These have some heft, and some chew, and they stay soft for days.

 The glaze is a new one for me.
 I often make molasses cookies with a lemon filling.
 But that is a little more time-consuming, and with this recipe I wanted something simpler.
-I found this crunchy at David Lebovitz's blog, with his recipe for zucchini cake.
+I found this crunchy one at David Lebovitz’s blog, with his recipe for zucchini cake.

 • Zucchini Cake with Crunchy Lemon Glaze – From David Lebovitz